 Cannabis plants are monecious.
 This means they have the ability to be either male or female.
 Or in the case of hermaphroditism, they can be both.
 The reason to make sure there are no males or hermaphrodites in your garden is because male flowers make pollen.
-When pollen touches the white hairs on a flower, it makes a seed.
+When pollen touches the white hairs, called pistils, on a cannabis flower, it makes a seed.

 Light poisoning refers to the flowering night cycle of a plant being unnaturally interrupted with light.
 The best way to prevent this is to close yourself inside your darkened room during the daylight, and then after allowing a few minutes for your eyes to adjust to the dark, check for any light leaks from covered windows, door jams, etc. Also cover all timer and appliance lights with tape.

 Negative stressors can combine with small interruptions of the light cycle to cause hermaphroditism, especially with less-stable, clone-only hybridized strains.
 When the night cycle is abnormally interrupted, it sends a mixed hormonal signal to the plant.
 This can cause a full female plant to throw some male flowers.
 Male flowers are easy to identify, especially when side by side with female flowers.
 Male flowers look like small bunches of bananas, which will take a week or two to swell before they burst and release their pollen.